 POSITION: Access Technology Specialist

-REPORTS TO: Director of Access Technology
+REPORTS TO: Director, Access Technology

 The Access Technology Specialist is responsible for providing technology assessments and training to blind and visually impaired students both one on one and in group workshops.
 Specialists work with each student to define learning goals, present material in a clear and comprehensive manner, and document instruction in the Lighthouse database.
-Specialists stay current on the latest access technology, and the accessibility of mainstream apps, in order to provide high quality assessments to students.
+Specialists stay current on the latest access technology, and the accessibility of mainstream apps, to provide high-quality assessments to students.
 Specialists work on Lighthouse consulting projects in the areas of accessible design and user research.